AshleyF/Forthkit/interpreter/readme.md

 We can get the address of a word with `'` and we can `call` words by their address.
 For example, `7 ' dup call *` is equivalent to just `7 dup *`.
 The `' dup` gets the address of `dup` and we `call` it.

 The reason for allowing this indirection is to enable passing words as arguments to other words; higher order functions!
 For example, we could define a word that expects two arguments; a value and a word address as `: go swap dup rot call ;`.
 Expecting a value and an address, this swaps the address out of the way, duplicates the value and rotates the address back and calls the word.
 We can then further define `: square ' * go ;` and `: double ' + go ;` in terms of this.
-This idea of a word parameterized by other words is very powerful and we'll see some nice examples later when we build the [Turtle Graphics](../library/turtle/) library.
+This idea of a word parameterized by other words is very powerful and we'll see some nice examples later when we build the [turtle graphics](../library/turtle/) library.

 Additionally, anonymous sequences of tokens surrounded by square brackets may be given an address, similar to lambda functions in other languages.
 For example, `7 [ square + ] go` will add a number to it's square (`56.0`).
 Complicated to follow, but the point is that this is a truly powerful feature.